How to choose your first telescope

 As we look at the question “What type of telescope should I buy?”, we can say from the outset that the best telescope is one that is practical and comfortable to use regularly, and that provides exciting views of the night sky.

-Admittedly, there is a bewildering array of equipment available; however, we can divide all those variations into just three basic types.
+Admittedly, there is a bewildering array of equipment available; however, we can divide all those variations into just three basic types of telescopes:

 These employ glass lenses at the end of a tube to bring a magnified view of the sky to focus.

-The second type we will consider, invented by Isaac Newton, are known as reflectors because they utilise mirrors instead of lenses to achieve an enlarged sky view.
+The second type, invented by Isaac Newton, are known as reflectors because they utilise mirrors instead of lenses to achieve an enlarged sky view.

 The final type of telescope design involves mirrors with a hole in the middle.
-We call telescopes of this type Cassegrains.
+These are Cassegrains.

 With this basic separation into groups established, we can review the benefits and compromises of each.